skycoin/docs/content/devdocs/guides/p2p_network.md

 are filtered out.

 #### Memory Pool
+{{% subhead %}}

 Full peers may keep track of unconfirmed transactions which are eligible to be included in the next block.
 This is essential for master nodes actually discovering new blocks including some or all of those transactions, but it's also useful for any peer who wants to keep track of unconfirmed transactions, such as peers serving unconfirmed transaction information to SPV clients.

 Because unconfirmed transactions have no permanent status in Skycoin,